math4tots-misc/xc/README.md

 I'll be able to keep in mind what the assumptions are about the environments.

+I think this is the language that I kinda wished Java was.

 ## Builtins

 Primitive types (Can't subclass these, C++ enforces this)